Albie Pearson

 With the Angels, Pearson turned his career around.
 He batted .288 in his first year with the ballclub and became a starting outfielder again.
 The Angels named him their starting right fielder in 1962, but he was moved to centerfield on May 4 after Lee Thomas batted only .149 in his first 17 games.
 Pearson led the AL with 115 runs scored that season.
-In 1963, he was selected to the All-Star Game, earning the start in the game over Mickey Mantle, who had slumped to begin the season.
+In 1963, he was selected to the All-Star Game, earning the start in the game over Mickey Mantle, who had broken his leg a month earlier.
 Pearson was one of four AL players to hit over .300 in 1963, a season in which he set career highs in many categories.
 After Pearson batted .214 in the first two months of 1964, he was replaced in centerfield by Bob Perry, serving as a reserve player the rest of the year and only batting .223 on the season.
 He earned a platoon role with Lou Clinton in 1965 and batted .278 while playing 122 games.
 However, a back injury suffered in spring training of 1966 limited Pearson to two games, and he retired after that season.

 After retiring, Pearson was involved in Christian ministries.
 He became an ordained minister in 1972, and in 1997, he and his wife sold their home to found Father's Heart Ranch in Desert Hot Springs, California, an 11 acre home for abused, neglected and abandoned 6- to 12-year-old boys.
 Golf was one of Pearson's hobbies, and he also acted in television shows and released a record under the Capitol label.